hailo-ai/hailo_model_zoo/docs/DATA.rst

 ------

-To evaluate/optimize/compile the CLIP models of the Hailo Model Zoo you should generate the CIFAR100 & COCO2017 TFRecord files.
+To evaluate/optimize/compile the CLIP models of the Hailo Model Zoo, generate the CIFAR100 & COCO2017 TFRecord files.
 COCO2017 TFRecord file is used for calibration and CIFAR100 TFRecord file is used for evaluation.
 We found that calibrating with COCO2017 data yields improved performance on real-world scenes without compromising evaluation results on CIFAR100.